 In the fall of 2007 Benjamin was accepted to Naropa University's groundbreaking Theatre: Contemporary Performance MFA program in Boulder, CO, where he focused on technique and composition supported by a contemplative bodymind, under master teachers such as Wendell Beavers, Steve Wangh, Barbara Dilley, Leigh Fondakowski, Katsura Kan, Kevin Kuhlke, Peggy Pettitt, Leon Ingulsrud and Barney O'Hanlan.
 In addition to teaching, designing costumes and puppets and performing in numerous roles at Naropa, he concentrated on creating new work such as a one-man Butoh/Clown piece arising from the American heartland, a radical two-man adaptation of Chekhov's The Three Sisters by way of Beckett's Waiting for Godot, and an hour-long trio dance concert based on Jorge Luis Borges's short story of the minotaur, The House of Asterion.

 Benjamin now calls New York home.
 There he collaborates with other theatre artists to create visual stories founded and expressed through the body.
-In his spare time, he enjoys Pilates, Tibetan Buddhist crazy wisdom, and his odd cats, Romeo and Juliet.
+In his spare time, he enjoys studying aerial arts, Tibetan Buddhist crazy wisdom, and the wilds of the NYC nightlife.

 The theatre artist creates by embodying virtuosity, necessity, entertainment, composition, clarity, and beauty.